ByteByteGoHq/system-design-101/README.md

   <img src="images/api_gateway.jpg" style="width: 520px" />
 </p>

-Step 1 - The client sends an HTTP request to the API gateway.
+**Step 1:** The client sends an HTTP request to the API gateway.

-Step 2 - The API gateway parses and validates the attributes in the HTTP request.
+**Step 2:** The API gateway parses and validates the attributes in the HTTP request.

-Step 3 - The API gateway performs allow-list/deny-list checks.
+**Step 3:** The API gateway performs allow-list/deny-list checks.

-Step 4 - The API gateway talks to an identity provider for authentication and authorization.
+**Step 4:** The API gateway talks to an identity provider for authentication and authorization.

-Step 5 - The rate limiting rules are applied to the request.
+**Step 5:** The rate limiting rules are applied to the request.
 If it is over the limit, the request is rejected.

-Steps 6 and 7 - Now that the request has passed basic checks, the API gateway finds the relevant service to route to by path matching.
+**Steps 6 and 7:** Now that the request has passed basic checks, the API gateway finds the relevant service to route to by path matching.

-Step 8 - The API gateway transforms the request into the appropriate protocol and sends it to backend microservices.
+**Step 8:** The API gateway transforms the request into the appropriate protocol and sends it to backend microservices.

-Steps 9-12: The API gateway can handle errors properly, and deals with faults if the error takes a longer time to recover (circuit break).
+**Steps 9-12:** The API gateway can handle errors properly, and deals with faults if the error takes a longer time to recover (circuit break).
 It can also leverage ELK (Elastic-Logstash-Kibana) stack for logging and monitoring.
 We sometimes cache data in the API gateway.

 <sub>⬆️ [_Back to Table of Contents_](#table-of-contents)</sub>